Accordion in music: Use in classical music

 In 1937 the first accordion concerto was written and played in Russia.

-Pauline Oliveros brought the accordion into the American experimental tradition.
+Other notable classical accordion performers include Pauline Oliveros, and Rob Reich of the Tin Hat Trio.

 Free-bass accordion in classical music

 Despite efforts by accordion performers and organizations to present the accordion as a serious instrument to the classical music world, the much-coveted breakthrough into the mainstream of serious musical circles did not take place until after leading accordionists more or less abandoned the stradella-bass accordion (an instrument limited to only bass and pre-set chord buttons on the left-hand manual) and embraced the free-bass accordion (an instrument which could play single pitches on the left-hand manual with a range of three octaves or more, similar to the right-hand manual).
 Composers found the free-bass accordion much more attractive and easier to write for as it liberated the instrument from a limited range of bass notes (only a major seventh, C to B) and the pre-set chord buttons.

 Despite being invented as early as 1912, the instrument did not really become popular until the mid-20th century, when it was "discovered" by classical accordionists.
 The Danish accordionist Mogens Ellegaard, regarded by many as the father of the avant-garde accordion movement, described his introduction to the new accordion:

 He said they heard shows with "Frosini, Deiro repertoire or folkloristic music."
 However, he found it was not possible to get a good education on accordion, as accordionists were not accepted at major music schools.
 The best soloists could hope for was playing at nightclubs on weekends.